 - Collections of fluid - for example, in the lung or gut - may show as grey 'shadows' against the normal black of the air-filled chest, or hollow gut.

-An ordinary X-ray is a quick, easy and a relatively cheap test.
+An ordinary X-ray is a quick, easy and relatively cheap test.
 It may be all that is needed to diagnose or assess various problems.
-However, an ordinary X-ray has limited use.
-More sophisticated 'contrast' X-rays, CT scans, or other imaging techniques may be needed for accurate or further assessment of certain body parts, particularly of soft tissues and organs such as the brain or liver.
+However, an ordinary X-ray has limited uses.
+More sophisticated 'contrast' X-rays, CT scans, or other imaging techniques may be needed for accurate or further assessment of certain body parts, particularly of soft tissues (eg, to diagnose inflammation) and organs such as the brain or liver.

 There is very little risk with having one X-ray test.
 However, with repeated tests there is a risk that the X-rays may damage some cells in the body, possibly leading to cancer in the future.
 The dose of X-ray radiation is always kept to the minimum needed to obtain a good picture of the particular body part being checked.
 (Also, radiographers who take the X-ray pictures always wear lead aprons or go behind a protective screen when the X-rays are fired, to avoid repeated exposure to X-rays.)

-Pregnant women, if possible, should not have an X-ray test, as there is a small risk that X-rays may cause an abnormality to the unborn child.
+If possible, pregnant women should not have an X-ray test, as there is a small risk that X-rays may cause an abnormality to the unborn child.
 This is why women are asked if they are, or might be, pregnant, before having an X-ray.

 Hi I like some advice and an opinion please my father is in Bedford hospital and he has now been waiting for 2 inpatient scans, I believe ct is one and a urology camera is the other, for 2 day and is...cyberfruits